Kinto/kinto/docs/quickstart.rst

 Advanced usage
 --------------

-See :ref:`resource-class`_ documentation to specify read-only fields, unicity constraints or record pre-processing...
+See :ref:`the resource documentation <resource-class>`  to specify read-only fields, unicity constraints or record pre-processing...